Irritation or stinging of the eyes is often known as burning eyes. Burning eyes can be uncomfortable and are a cause for concern.

 8 Home Remedies for Burning Eyes

 The remedies for burning eyes often depend on the condition’s underlying cause.
-Here are some home remedies for burning eyes you can try:
+Here are some home remedies you can try:

 1. Clean Around the Eyes